network-research/topologies/README.md

 topologies
 ==========

 Topologies of networks utilized in network research work.
+Rocketfuel topologies are under rocketfuel.tar.